Yifan-haddock/radiomics_hebeiyikedaxue_test/README.md

 # radiomics_hebeiyikedaxue_test
-Practice in applying advanced radiomics techniques to predict NSCLC survival outcomes.
-The report is in the docx file.
+Practice in applying advanced radiomics techniques to predict NSCLC survival outcomes.\n The report is in the docx file.\n
 Thanks for watching.